Meet with an ECS Advisor

 R-Z - John Hewitt

-If after meeting for academic advising, you find yourself in need of an additional appointment, please e-mail your assigned advisor directly with a detailed description of what you would like to discuss.
-Due to heavy advising loads, time slots are extremely limited, so additional appointments beyond the one required session each semester may take some time to schedule.
-However, every effort will be made to accommodate your appointment requests as quickly as possible.
+If after meeting for academic advising, you are in need of an additional appointment, please e-mail your assigned advisor directly with a detailed description of what you would like to discuss.
+Due to heavy advising loads, time slots are extremely limited.
+Additional appointments beyond the one required session each semester may take some time to schedule.
+However, every effort will be made to accommodate your appointment request.

 CHANGING TO AN ECS MAJOR